 A PREVIEW: THE SOUND OF GOOSESTEPS

-I'm happy to share with you some information about a lecture-concert related to representation of the Holocaust in American Musicals that will take place in Jerusalem at the end of the month.
+I'm happy to share with you some information about a lecture-concert related to representation of the Holocaust in American Musicals that will take place in a live streaming event through Zoom.

 Echoes of the Nazi Threat in The Sound of Music, Cabaret, and The Producers